-The course will examine the question of how the Western notion of “art house” film (developed after WWII) impacted film production in each national tradition, but will also include more general explorations of cultural appropriation, religious transformation, identity, gender, education and upbringing, immigration, alienation and exile in the films.
-These will be examined through film screenings, discussions, and supplementary readings.
-This quarter we will primarily look at 1) cultural exchange / appropriation (through the Arabic / Hebrew films), 2) the construction of identity (through the Persian films); and 3) immigration and alienation (through the Turkish films)
+The course will examine a series of topics through the lens of each national tradition, including cultural appropriation, religious transformation, identity, gender, education and upbringing, immigration, alienation and exile through film screenings, discussions, and supplementary readings.
+This quarter we will primarily look at 1) cultural exchange / appropriation (through the Arabic films), 2) the construction of identity (through the Persian films); and 3) immigration and alienation (through the Turkish films)

 Since this is a NE prefix course we will only be viewing films subtitled in English.
 Therefore, no

-knowledge of Arabic, Persian or Turkish (or any other language except English) is required
+knowledge of Arabic (or any other language except English) is required

 At the conclusion of the course, students should be familiar with the following: